-8 Famous Places in Dan Brown’s Books
+10 Famous Places in Dan Brown’s Books

 Do you love playing a character in famous books or movies?
 In novels such as “Angels and Demons“, “The Da Vinci Code“, “The Lost Symbol“, “Inferno“, and “Origin“, Professor Robert Langdon visited many famous places to solve the world’s most mysterious questions.
 Sounds interesting to you?
-How about we play as Robert Langdon and go exploring the places in Dan Brown’s books?
+How about we play as Robert Langdon and explore the places in Dan Brown’s books?

 If your answer is yes, let’s follow me to visit the places in Dan Brown’s books in order.